eme64/blog/_posts/2026-01-12-Alignment-Performance.md

 **Vectorization is usually Profitable it even without Alignment**

-Vectorization usually leads speedups of large factors.
+Vectorization usually leads to speedups of large factors.
 And the loss in performance due to misalignment is usually rather a small percentage.
 Thus, it is reasonable to worry about vectorizing first, and only worry about alignment if even more performance is required.